Purpose of a use licence

 For example a dental practice requires a management licence to possess several dental X-ray units.
 Every individual at that practice who wishes to use those X-ray units needs to hold a use licence authorising that use.

-Due to our obligations under the Privacy Act 1988, we are unable to disclose information relating to a person’s licence to anyone other than the licence holder.
-For example, if a company wishes to view their employees’ licences, it is up to the company to request their employees to provide their licences.
-A company will not be provided information about an employee’s licence or information related to another person or company.
-However, a public use licence register is available online, which enables confirmation that a particular person does hold a radiation use licence.
+The public use licence register can be used to confirm whether a particular person holds a radiation use licence (and certain additional details about that licence).
+However, due to our obligations under the Privacy and Data Protection Act 2014, we generally do not disclose any further information relating to a person's licence (beyond the details that are publicly available through the register) to anyone other than the licence holder.
+For example, if a company wishes to view their employees' licences, the company should request their employees to provide copies of their licences.
+We generally would not provide a company with information about an employee's licence, or information related to another person or company.